palowenstein/online-offline-budget-tracker-pwa-indexedDB/README.md

   * [Contributions](#Contributions)
   * [Contact](#Contact)

 ## GIF
 ![Budget Tracker (MongoDB, Mongoose, Node, Express, Morgan) — Application Demo (GIF)](./demo_assets/18-1-online-offline-budget-tracker-pwa-indexedDB-application-demo.gif "Budget Tracker (MongoDB, Mongoose, Node, Express, Morgan) — Application Demo (GIF)")
 <p>Fig. 1.
 Budget Tracker (MongoDB, Mongoose, Node, Express, Morgan) — Application Demo (GIF)</p>

-Add functionality to our existing Budget Tracker application to allow for offline access and functionality.
-The user will be able to add expenses and deposits to their budget with or without a connection.
-When entering transactions offline, they should populate the total when brought back online.

-## Business Context
-Giving users a fast and easy way to track their money is important, but allowing them to access that information anytime is even more important.
-Having offline functionality is paramount to our applications success.

-## Acceptance Criteria
-1 a user is on Budget App without internet connection 2 the user inputs withdrawal or deposit
-3 to be shown on page + added to transaction history when back online.

 ## Overview
 <ul>